osoriomica/invaders/README.md

 - GitHub - to host the project
 - Visual Studio Code - IDE connected to GitHub codespaces
 - Google Fonts - Find and import font families
 - canva.com - Create, edit and export [sprite elements](https://www.canva.com/design/DAGcibDIbGE/Kb27D79L8M__OToY9XiEmg/edit?utm_content=DAGcibDIbGE&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton).
-[Draft wireframes and overall design](https://www.canva.com/design/DAGcSUaYHVU/TzfS5spG1CXN-vaJxABJHw/edit?utm_content=DAGcSUaYHVU&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton) before translating it to html/css code.
+[Draft wireframes and overall design](https://www.canva.com/design/DAGcSUaYHVU/TzfS5spG1CXN-vaJxABJHw/edit?utm_content=DAGcSUaYHVU&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton) before translating it to html/css code
-- pixabay.com - to download free sound effects
+- pixabay.com - to download the free sound effects used in the game
 - coolors.co - Create the colour palette
 - Font Awesome - arrow icons on index.html and social icons on footer
-- cloudconvert.com - convert and optimise images for the web
+- cloudconvert.com - convert and optimise images for the web using the webp format
 - mdn web docs - for general coding reference: Loops and iteration, audio(), location.reload(), working with objects, etc.
 - Lighthouse - to improve the site's general score by following their suggestions on performance, accessibility, best practices and SEO
 - prettier.io - to beautify the js and css code
 - Google's Inspect Element - to debug code and see console logs and errors
+- Chat GPT - Used to explain concepts that were not so obvious such as the directives needed to stop JSHint from throwing warnings related to my code; explain a breakdown of some console errors and offer different approaches to tackle these.
 - [tabletomarkdown.com](https://tabletomarkdown.com/convert-spreadsheet-to-markdown/): to easily generate my testing table by importing it from a spreadsheet

 ## TESTING